Alansaji2003/SuperMall-Management-App/README.md

    - Add your Firebase configuration to the project.

 4. Set up environment variables:
-   - Create a `.env` file in the root of your project.
+   - Go to scripts/firebaseConfig.js
-   - Add your Firebase configuration and any other required environment variables.
+   - Add your Firebase configuration details there.

     ```env
     apiKey: "",